jundalisay/superb/content/en/research/dampier/voyage/chapter-17.md

 Then we fell in with a small woody island in latitude 10 degrees 20 minutes.
 Its longitude from New Holland, from whence we came, was by my account 12 degrees 6 minutes west.
 It was deep water about the island, and therefore no anchoring; but we sent two canoes ashore; one of them with the carpenters to cut a tree to make another pump; the other canoe went to search for fresh water and found a fine small brook near the south-west point of the island; but there the sea fell in on the shore so high that they could not get it off.
 At noon both our canoes returned aboard; and the carpenters brought aboard a good tree which they afterwards made a pump with, such a one as they made at Mindanao.
 The other canoe brought aboard as many boobies and men-of-war birds as sufficed all the ship's company when they were boiled.

-A LAND-ANIMAL LIKE LARGE CRAWFISH.
+## A LAND-ANIMAL LIKE LARGE CRAWFISH

 They got also a sort of land animal somewhat resembling a large crawfish without its great claws.
 These creatures lived in holes in the dry sandy ground like rabbits.
 Sir Francis Drake in his Voyage round the World makes mention of such that he found at Ternate, or some other of the Spice Islands, or near them.
 They were very good sweet meat and so large that two of them were more than a man could eat; being almost as thick as one's leg.
 Their shells were of a dark brown but red when boiled.